Error while registering.

 Ingersoll Rand acquires Schlage

-Schlage goes global
+Expansion: Schlage goes global

-Expansion continued under Ingersoll Rand and, in 1975, Schlage acquired lock manufacturing facilities in New Zealand.
+Expansion continued under Ingersoll Rand, and in 1975, Schlage acquired lock manufacturing facilities in New Zealand.

-Schlage opens in Security, CO
+Schlage secures facilities in Security, CO

 The Security, CO, plant was opened in 1976 and now produces six standard series locksets as well as handcrafted door hardware products.

-Schlage moves to Colorado Springs, CO
+Relocation: Schlage moves to Colorado

 In 1997, Schlage relocated its administrative offices to Colorado Springs, CO, while Technical Services and Customer Services remained in San Francisco, CA.

-Schlage joins the Allegion family of brands
+The Allegion family of brands

 In 2013 Schlage - and the rest of the Ingersoll Rand Security Technologies - became part of 23 global brands to join forces under Allegion.
 Allegion is North America’s #1 manufacturer of security and safety products, security consulting and systems integration.